Surface (band): First major-label record deal

 The trio then moved to Los Angeles, California, in search of more mainstream success.
 The song "Let's Try Again" came to the attention of Larkin Arnold of Columbia Records, who signed the band and released this track as a single in 1986.
 Also in 1986, Jackson met Brian Simpson, and recorded a demo tape of a track he had written, titled "The First Time".
 He believed it to be a hit and rented recording-studio time to get the best professional conditions for the track.
-Their self-titled first album followed in 1987, featuring two more hit singles: "Happy," which reached #2 on the Hot R&B/Hip-Hop Singles & Tracks, and "Lately," which reached #8.
+Their self-titled first album followed in late 1986, featuring two more hit singles: "Happy", which reached No. 2 on the Hot R&B/Hip-Hop Singles & Tracks, and "Lately," which reached No. 8.
 However, "The First Time" did not appear on the album and remained unreleased.

-The band's follow-up album 2nd Wave was released in 1988, and included some of the group's biggest hits.
-"I Missed" reached #3 on the Billboard R&B chart.
-"Closer Than Friends" was the group's first #1 hit, topping the R&B chart for two weeks, followed by "Can We Spend Some Time," which reached #5 on the R&B chart.
-2nd Wave featured two other #1 R&B hits: "You Are My Everything," featuring popular R&B singer Regina Belle, topped that chart for two weeks, and the album's biggest hit, "Shower Me with Your Love" went gold, selling 500,000 units, reaching #1 on the R&B chart, and #5 on the Billboard Hot 100.
-Belle was also a guest vocalist on the album track "Hold on to Love."
-Thanks to the album's multiple hits, it achieved RIAA Platinum status—selling over 1 million copies.
+The band's follow-up album 2nd Wave was released in 1988, and included some of the group's most successful hits.
+"I Missed" reached No. 3 on the Billboard R&B chart.
+"Closer Than Friends" was the group's first No. 1 hit, topping the R&B chart for two weeks, followed by "Can We Spend Some Time", which reached No. 5 on the R&B chart.
+2nd Wave featured two other No. 1 R&B hits: "You Are My Everything", featuring popular R&B singer Regina Belle, topped that chart for two weeks, and the album's biggest hit, "Shower Me with Your Love" went gold, selling 500,000 units, reaching No. 1 on the R&B chart, and No. 5 on the Billboard Hot 100.
+Belle was also a guest vocalist on the album track "Hold on to Love".
+Thanks to the album's multiple hits, it achieved RIAA Platinum status—selling over one million copies.

 Later years

-The song "The First Time," originally recorded by Jackson in 1986, was featured on the band's third album 3 Deep in 1991, and was its first single.
+The song "The First Time", originally recorded by Jackson in 1986, was featured on the band's third album 3 Deep in 1990, and was its first single.
 It was a hit, achieving gold sales status, and becoming the group's biggest hit to date.
 It topped both the Billboard R&B and Hot 100 charts.

-The album continued releasing hits with "All I Want Is You," again featuring Regina Belle, which reached #8 on the R&B chart.
+The album continued releasing hits with "All I Want Is You", again featuring Regina Belle, which reached No. 8 on the R&B chart.

-Surface recorded "A World of Our Own" in 1991, which was featured in the film Return to the Blue Lagoon.
+Surface recorded "A World of Our Own", which was featured as the theme song of the romance sequel Return to the Blue Lagoon (1991).

 Jackson and Townsend left the group in 1994, and Surface disbanded.
-In 1998, they reformed and released Love Zone, and a few years later announced a return to live appearances with Conley, Jackson, Townsend, and Collins—an effort that was abruptly cancelled when Townsend was found dead at his home on October 26, 2005, of unknown causes, at the age of 50, almost two years after his father Ed Townsend's death (co-writer of Marvin Gaye's "Let's Get It On").
+In 1998, they reformed and released Love Zone, and a few years later announced a return to live appearances with Conley, Jackson, Townsend and Collins—an effort that was abruptly cancelled when Townsend was found dead at his home on October 26, 2005, of unknown causes, at age 50, almost two years after his father Ed Townsend's death.

+As of 2024, Bernard Jackson is signed to Groove Entertainment Inc. under the name "Surface (feat.
+Bernard Jackson)".